Ruhdee/Ruhaan-s-repo/Readme.md

 2. **Explore Course Materials**
    Each section is packed with links to courses, textbooks, and supplementary resources tailored for your learning.

-3. **Join Our Community**
-   Connect with fellow learners on our [Discord server](https://discord.gg/ossu) or contribute via GitHub issues for questions or suggestions.

 ## 🎓 Course Highlights

 - **Introduction to Programming**: Start coding with Python and grasp the basics of programming.